-The Richest Man in Babylon: 7 Key Rules (for Financial Success)
+The Richest Man in Babylon: 7 Rules For Financial Success

 Below is another book review installment from Rachel Stephens.
 Rachel is a 20-something financial analyst.

-As a series of short stories, the book teaches straightforward lessons that aim to show that the secrets to wealth building are unchanging and remain applicable throughout history.
 The common theme of the tales is that a person can work hard, learn from their mistakes, and become wealthy.
-While none of the concepts are likely to be earth-shattering for most readers, they encapsulate the fundamentals that are the basis to money management.
+While none of the concepts are likely to be earth-shattering for most readers, they encapsulate the fundamentals that are the basis of money management.

 The primary lesson comes from Arkad, the proclaimed richest man in Babylon.
 At the bequest of the King, Arkad shares his “seven cures to a lean purse” so that both individuals and society as a whole can reap the benefits of fiscal growth.

-- Control thy expenditures.
-Essentially, this is learning to live within your means and avoiding lifestyle inflation.
-Clason deems lifestyle inflation to be an ‘unusual truth’ of humanity and states, “what each of us calls our ‘necessary expenses’ will always grow to equal our incomes unless we protest to the contrary.”
+Essentially, this lesson is about learning to live within your means and avoiding lifestyle inflation.
+Clason deems lifestyle inflation to be an ‘unusual truth’ of humanity and states, “What each of us calls our ‘necessary expenses’ will always grow to equal our incomes unless we protest to the contrary.”

-- Make of thy dwelling a profitable investment.
 This is yet another debatable principle.
-Clason’s argument is that it makes more sense to make payments that will eventually become equity rather than giving money to a landlord.
-Rather than getting sucked into renting vs. owning debate, I will defer to a Scrooge Strategy tip and say “run the damn numbers” and see which method makes sense for you at this particular point in your life.
+Clason argues that it makes more sense to make payments that will eventually become equity rather than giving money to a landlord.
+I’ll defer to Ramit’s strategy on buying vs. renting and say “Run the damn numbers” to see which method makes sense for you at this particular point in your life.

-- Increase thy ability to earn.
 Position yourself to make more money by improving your skills and making yourself more employable.
-Train yourself, go to classes, take jobs on the side; whatever you chose, set specific and measurable performance goals and start working to earn more money now.
+Train yourself, go to classes, take jobs on the side; whatever you choose, set specific and measurable performance goals, and start working to earn more money now.

 The book’s other main lesson is the “five laws of gold” that Arkad teaches his son.
 The first three laws list ways to build wealth and are fairly repetitious with the above principles.
 Namely, the laws mandate paying yourself first, investing your money well, and making informed investment decisions.

 The remaining two laws describe ways in which money and wealth will be lost.
-Specifically, it mentions avoiding investments with which we are unfamiliar, trying to seek ‘usurious’ returns, or trusting our ‘romantic desires in investment.’
+Specifically, it mentions avoiding investments we’re not familiar with, trying to seek ‘usurious’ returns, or trusting our ‘romantic desires in investment.’
 Overly-complicated portfolios are likely to fail.
 Given all the Ponzi schemes that are surfacing these days, these lessons especially hit home right now.
 It is not the sexy investment strategies that win, for these are the investments that are often least understood and most risky.